nop0x07bc/bapl-class-language/report/README.md

 copy _free variables_ by value.

 ### Expressions
-An expression is anything that can be on the rhs of an assignment or operated on by a select set of _statments_ (e.g return, print (`@`), read, write, etc...).
-It includes literals, arithmetical operations on expressions, logical operartions, file constants, null, array / hashmap indexing, lambda expressions, function calls and module inclusion.
+An expression is anything that can be on the rhs of an assignment or operated on by a select set of _statements_ (e.g return, print (`@`), read, write, etc...).
+It includes literals, arithmetical operations on expressions, logical operations, file constants, null, array / hashmap indexing, lambda expressions, function calls and module inclusion.

 ```